A landing theorem for entire functions with bounded post-singular sets: Filaments landing together at points in a hyperbolic set

-\begin{thm}[Finitely many dreadlocks landing together] Let $f$ be a postsingularly bounded entire function with finitely many singular values, and suppose that $\s$ is a bounded external address such that $G_{\s}$ lands at a point $z_0$ that is neither periodic nor preperiodic.
-Then the number of bounded-address dreadlocks $G_{\tilde{\s}}$ landing at $z_0$ is finite. \end{thm} Recall that, by Lemma~\ref{lem:One for all}, the conclusion also holds when $z_0$ is a (pre-)periodic point that is the landing point of at least one (pre-)periodic dreadlock.
-Since $f$ is assumed to be postsingularly bounded, it follows by Theorem~\ref{thm:DHdreadlocks} that the theorem holds for all periodic points $z_0\in J(f)$, with the possible exception of Cremer periodic points and their preimages. \begin{remark} Similarly as discussed in~Remark~\ref{rmk:nounboundedatperiodic}, the assumptions that $f$ is postsingularly bounded and that $\tilde{\s}$ is a bounded address are made only to ensure that we can speak about dreadlocks and their landing properties, in the context of the definitions made in this theorem.
-In particular, if $S(f)$ is finite (not necessarily with bounded postsingular set), and $\s^1$ is the bounded address of a hair landing at $z_0$, then the number of hairs landing at $z_0$ is finite, and all of them have bounded periodic addresses. \end{remark}
+\begin{thm}[Finitely many filaments landing together] Let $f$ be a postsingularly bounded entire function with finitely many singular values.
+Suppose that $z_0\in J(f)\setminus I(f)$ is neither a Cremer periodic point nor a preimage of such.
+Then the number of bounded-address filaments $G_{\s}$ landing at $z_0$ is finite. \end{thm} \begin{remark}[Remark~1] The assumption that $f$ is postsingularly bounded implies, via Theorem~\ref{thm:DHfilaments} and Lemma~\ref{lem:One for all}, that one can restrict to the case where $z_0$ is not (pre-)periodic.
+In addition, this hypothesis and the restriction to bounded addresses $\s$ ensure that we can speak about the filaments $G_{\s}$ and their landing properties at all.
+(Recall Remark~\ref{rmk:nounboundedatperiodic}.)
+However, the argument can be applied also in more general circumstances.
+For example, the same proof can be used to show the following: if $S(f)$ is finite (but the postsingular set is not necessarily bounded), and $z_0\in J(f)\setminus I(f)$ is not periodic and also is the landing point of at least one bounded-address hair, then the number of hairs landing at $z_0$ is finite, and all of them have bounded addresses. \end{remark} \begin{remark}[Remark~2] The assumption that $z_0\notin I(f)$ is made to avoid complications in the case where $z_0$ itself belongs to one of the filaments landing at $z_0$.
+An escaping point in a bounded-address filament cannot in fact be accessible by the same or another filament, due to the presence of other filaments accumulating on it from both sides; recall the proof of Corollary~\ref{cor:hairaccumulation}, and compare~\cite[Theorem~2.3]{arclike}.
+Assuming this fact, the assumption that $z_0\notin I(f)$ could be omitted. \end{remark}

-\begin{cor}[Finiteness of ray portraits at hyperbolic sets] Let $f$ be a postsingularly bounded entire function with finitely many singular values.
-If $K$ is a hyperbolic set for $f$, then every point $z_0\in K$ is the landing point of at least one and at most finitely many dreadlocks at bounded addresses. \end{cor} \begin{proof} If $z_0$ is not periodic, then the claim follows from Theorem~\ref{thm:mainhyperbolic} and Theorem~\ref{thm:boundedaddresses}.
-Otherwise, it follows from Theorem~\ref{thm:mainhyperbolic} and Lemma~\ref{lem:One for all}. \end{proof}
+\begin{cor}[Finiteness of filament portraits at hyperbolic sets] Let $f$ be a postsingularly bounded entire function with finitely many singular values.
+If $K$ is a hyperbolic set for $f$, then every point $z_0\in K$ is the landing point of at least one and at most finitely many bounded-address filaments. \end{cor} \begin{proof} By definition, a hyperbolic set contains no Cremer periodic points, their preimages, or escaping points.
+Hence this is a combination of Theorems~\ref{thm:mainhyperbolic} and~\ref{thm:boundedaddresses}. \end{proof}